btd1337/elementary-script/README.md

 ## OS Version Compatibility

-elementary-script will always support the lastest stable version of elementary OS, which at the moment is **elementary OS 0.4 Loki** and others Ubuntu based systems as Linux Mint and Ubuntu.
+This script will support the lastest stable version of:
+- elementary OS
+- Linux Mint
+- Ubuntu
+- and others Ubuntu based systems

 ## Run